 Gregory Greer, MSPH

-Gregory Greer serves as the Career Counselor for the Bridge to Success program in the Center for Health Policy at Meharry Medical College.
-He provides resources for program participants that enhance their professional and technical skills as well as making connections to job and economic development opportunities.
-Mr. Greer attended Howard University after receiving a Gates Millennium Scholarship where he worked as a Peer Health Educator, serving as the first line of engagement for campus and community initiatives.
-He earned a B.S. in Health Education as well as a B.A. in Sociology from Howard University and went on to receive a Masters of Science in Public Health at Meharry Medical College while also earning a Certificate in Health Policy in the Center for Health Policy.
+Gregory Greer serves as a Career Counselor for the B.R.I.D.G.E to Success Program.
+He provides resources for program participants that enhance their professional and technical skills, as well as makes connections for workforce and economic development opportunities.
+Mr. Greer attended Howard University after receiving a Gates Millennium Scholarship, where he worked as a Peer Health Educator, serving as the first line of engagement for campus and community initiatives.
+He earned a B.S. in Health Education as well as a B.A. in Sociology from Howard University.
+He went on to receive a Master’s of Science in Public Health at Meharry Medical College while also earning a Certificate in Health Policy in the Center for Health Policy.